 Widgets, gadgets, and the geeks who will inherit the Earth.

-Myanmar’s new anonymous messaging app is kind of revolutionary
+This new messaging app from developers in Myanmar is kind of revolutionary

 Hush is the right name for an app that lets people in Myanmar — a country that just recently emerged from oppressive isolation — talk freely.